Skyscanner/create-react-app/packages/react-scripts/template/README.md

 }
 ```

 The above example assumes that the module you want to compile is named with the prefix `my-module-prefix-` and a module with the name `some-module`.
 All entries in this array act as prefixes.
-It is used by all webpack configurations as well as the Jest configuration — if you want to avoid compiling a dependency in tests, you should mock it.
+It is used by all Webpack configurations as well as the Jest configuration — if you want to avoid compiling a dependency in tests, you should mock it.

 ## Disabling AMD parsing for certain modules